-The two Mixed Development Project that contributed to the Company's financial results were the Tapah's mixed development project (joint venture partner) and the Batu Gajah's project which contributed a combined Gross Development Value (GDV) of RM940 million.
 I am also pleased to report that the Tapah's project is performing well in line with our targets with the phase 1 of the project are sold out.
 The Tapah's project is performing well with good take-up rates and with a steady population growth in the area.
+The Tapah Project for Phase 1 which comprised of 62 units of shop offices, 34 units of shop offices and "Kedai Rakyat" for 2nd Phase and 160 units of Single Storey Terrace houses (Phase 4) are all expected to be completed at the end of Second Quarter of 2016.
 The target market is home owners ie. mostly the Tapah's UITM's lecturers and staffs and is therefore less affected with the property cooling measures introduced by Bank Negara Malaysia to curb speculation.
-The launch of 160 units of the single storey houses (Phase 4) with a GDV of RM26 million and expected to completed on 3rd quarter 2015 received such overwhelming response that another block of houses is again targeted to be launched soon to meet the demand from potential buyers.